JetBlue: Seating

 On most of its aircraft, JetBlue offers a uniquely unified cabin experience called Core.
 In Core, some rows offer Customers 7 extra inches of legroom, referred to as Even More Space seats.
-The Core cabin includes leather seats, complimentary Wi-Fi, complimentary snacks and non-alcoholic drinks, and entertainment screens with DirecTV, Sirius XM Radio, and movies.
+The Core cabin includes leather seats, complimentary Wi-Fi, complimentary snacks and non-alcoholic drinks, and entertainment screens with DirecTV, SiriusXM Radio, and movies.

 The airline re-styled Core seats in 2014 with the debut of JetBlue's first Airbus A321.
 The revamped Core seats started to appear on the airline's A320 aircraft in 2018, with further modifications in 2019.
 This seat design carried over to JetBlue's Airbus A220 aircraft upon launch.

 Mint

 In 2014, the airline introduced its version of a business class cabin, called Mint.
 The service was originally available only on transcontinental domestic routes on select Airbus A321s starting in 2014.
 The seat design includes fully lie-flat seats, some of which have sliding panels for more privacy.

 Mint has since been expanded to select Caribbean routes, and in 2021, a newly reimagined version of the service and seating was announced.